mikelogaciuk/mikelogaciuk.github.io/all_collections/_posts/2023-12-01-nauka-jezykow-programowania-z-copilotem.md

 >
 > In the context of the `print_locomotive` function, the `&Locomotive` type in the function signature means that the function takes an immutable reference to a `Locomotive`.
 Inside the function, you can access the fields of the `Locomotive` using the dot notation, like `locomotive.name`.

-Ponownie, Copilot wytłumaczył Nam kolejne nuanse języka bez wychodzenia z edytoru kodu.
+Ponownie, Copilot wytłumaczył Nam kolejne niuanse języka bez wychodzenia z IDE.

 ## Podsumowanie